 In Prairie View, Texas, of all places, a blonde woman with beauty queen good looks and hair that fell to her shoulder blades landed on the number 7 and “inches lost.”
 She declined the cape the barber began to drape over her and instead sat in his chair with her legs spread just wide enough that the front few rows of the audience could see there was no underwear beneath her short red dress.
 The barber placed his shears into her blonde locks just above her chin and closed the blades, severing more than half a foot of blonde hair.
 The woman snatched some of it as it fell and began to run the cut strands up and down her inner thighs, then tickled her clit with the bundle of golden locks.
 The barber placed, then closed, his shears again and the woman caught more hair as it fell, transferring the original pieces to her other hand so that now she was working her inner thighs with both.
 Keeping her head and shoulders perfectly still so as not to interrupt the barber’s precise cutting, she began to rock her pelvis back and forth as she stroked herself with her severed hair, her dress riding up even higher as she did so now no one in the audience had any reason to question whether she wore anything underneath.
 Soon, the blonde woman was moaning theatrically, growing louder with each snip of the barber’s shears.
 Still, while she may have been exaggerating the noises, the orgasm she had when the last section of long hair fell to the floor was real enough, an arc of fluid emerging from between her legs and landing on the stage just in front of the chair.
 When she stood to leave the stage, she did not pull her skirt back down but rather exited with her wet, swollen sex revealed to the other patrons.
 The next day, at a diner near the carnival grounds, a few entertainers from the Cirque de Plaisir glanced up at the Sunday morning church services broadcast from the television over the counter and could have sworn they saw that same woman, her hair in a sharp blonde bob, sitting primly on a stage behind her preacher husband as he sermonized about the dangers of sexual impropriety.
 But who would believe them if they told the world where the preacher’s wife got her new haircut?

 In Santa Fe, two long-haired women approached the barber’s pole together, holding hands.
 When they were reminded that the game was for one player, they said they understood, and they’d both be taking a turn, only they hoped they could get whatever haircuts they’d be receiving together.
 The first woman, her greying brown hair stopping just above her waist, knew well what she was risking when she gently tapped the mallet down on the contact pad on her first swing, the meter inside rising to the first hash mark between the zero and one: a mere quarter of an inch.
 She seemed unfazed when her second, much stronger, swing, landed on “inches left.”
 The second woman, whose hair was fully grey and fell, slightly longer than her companion’s, just below her waist, raised a knowing eyebrow at the first woman, and for her first swing elected not to take a swing at all, instead slowly placing the mallet down on the contact pad and pressing down just enough that the meter returned to the quarter-inch mark.
 Then, swinging the mallet with all her might, she, too, hit “inches left.”
 Each of the women took a seat onstage and looked back to the barber and the stylist who would shortly be clippering all the hair off their heads, saying something too quiet for the crowd to hear.
-The professionals looked at each other, nodded, and spun the two chairs to face each other.
+The professionals looked at each other, nodded, and spun the two chairs to face inward.
 The two women smiled broadly at each other as the stylist and the barber raised their clippers and made a pass straight down the center of each woman’s head.
 They continued to smile at each other, their eyes brighter by the second, as the circus performers continued their work, each pass with their clippers removing feet of hair from the women’s heads.
-Even as the stylist and the barber tilted the women’s heads from one side to the other, the women continued to look at each other, only breaking eye contact when the haircutters gently pushed their heads down so as to peel what long remained from their napes.
+Even as the stylist and the barber tilted the women’s heads from one side to the other, the women continued to look at each other, only breaking eye contact when the haircutters gently pushed their heads down so as to peel what long hair still remained from their napes.
 When the women looked up again, they looked at each other as if for the first time all over again and smiled even bigger than they’d been smiling moments before.
 The stylist and the barber removed the women’s capes and kicked the massive piles of grey and brown-grey hair back enough that the women could stand.
 And no sooner did that happen than both women were standing there, forehead to forehead, their hands wrapped around each others’ nearly-bald heads as they laughed and cried at once.
 That night, the stylist and the barber would relate to curious Cirque de Plaisir employees who had witnessed this emotional display that when the two women sat, they’d explained they were lifelong friends, both widowed, who had only discovered recently that their love for each other was more than platonic.
 They saw their time at the Cirque de Plaisir as a ritual of rebirth and a prelude to their first night of true physical intimacy, for which they had been waiting.
 It was all very Santa Fe, but also very sweet.

 In Savannah, a tall, ethereal blonde of indeterminate gender landed their blows on the number five and “inches lost.”
 It would barely count as a trim: their hair currently fell below their hips, and the cut would take their hair to the small of their back.
 Still, the audience was captivated as this beautiful, fine-featured, androgynous person stood to receive their haircut, their hair too long for either chair onstage.
 The stylist got the honors here, and when she finished, the person whose hair she had just cut laid a hand on her shoulder and leaned to whisper something in her ear.
 The stylist flushed as the patron exited the stage.
 She never told anyone what was said, not even when she was spotted entering the fairgrounds early the next morning in the clothes she’d been wearing the night before.